civican/legisinfo/44-1/bills/C-69/bill_text.md

 provide that, in exigent circumstances, staff members of the Service may provide additional support to detention enforcement officers of the Agency to assist them in the exercise of certain powers or the performance of certain duties and functions.

-It also amends the `Immigration and Refugee Protection Act` to define the term "immigrant station" and provide that an area of a penitentiary may be an immigrant station only if it is designated under the `Corrections and Conditional Release Act`.
+It also amends the `Immigration and Refugee Protection Act` to define the term "immigrant station", to provide that an area of a penitentiary may be an immigrant station only if it is designated under the `Corrections and Conditional Release Act` and to set out the circumstances under which a person detained under that Act may be detained in a designated immigrant station.

 Finally, it provides for the repeal of those amendments on a specified date and includes a transitional provision.